-- an increase in profit related to the acquisition of AmeriPride; - an increase in profit within our legacy uniform rental business; and - lower merger and integration related costs from the AmeriPride acquisition (approximately \$8.9 million and \$5.3 million); which more than offset - an increase in compensation expense for one-time employee reinvestments funded by benefits from U.S. tax reform (approximately \$11.9 million for both periods); and - higher income in the prior year compared to the current year under our casualty insurance program from prior year's loss experience that were favorable (approximately \$3.4 million for the six month period).
+- · profit growth related to the acquisition of AmeriPride and our legacy uniform rental business; and - lower merger and integration related costs from the AmeriPride acquisition (approximately \$6.3 million); which more than offset - higher personnel costs (approximately \$20.3 million), including employee incentive expenses and expenses for employee reinvestments funded by benefits from U.S. tax reform; and - lower proceeds from our casualty insurance program (approximately \$3.4 million).